 How to create your own skin care routine

-Now that you know why you need a routine and what a routine should do for you, your next task is to determine the steps you need to build your own personalised skin care routine.
+Now you know why you need a routine and what a routine should look like and do for you.
+Your next task is to determine the steps from those above that you need to build your own personalised skin care routine.
 Head over here to read the breakdown of the exact steps you ought to use.